 - Conduct yourself in a professional demeanor expressing sensibility and understanding of the nature and impact of mental and physical disease.

 - Demonstrate behaviors that are essential to acquiring and sustaining the confidence of colleagues, other health care professionals, patients, and the community.

 - Initiate management and provide supportive care for acute life-threatening emergencies.

 Maintain PANCE pass rates higher than the national average, with the ideal being 100 percent.

-DeSales students have an average 99.3 percent first-time pass rate on the PANCE since program inception through the class of 2018.
+DeSales students have an average 99 percent first-time pass rate on the PANCE since program inception through the class of 2018.

 Foster and maintain close connections between the students and faculty in a collaborative learning environment.

-Provide continuous clinical experiences throughout the program to enhance classroom teaching and foster development of excellent clinical reasoning and skills.
+Provide ongoing clinical experiences throughout the program to complement classroom teaching and foster development of excellent clinical reasoning and skills.

 Utilize critical thinking skills and case-based learning to guide learners to develop as clinicians while maintaining focus on patient-centered care.